philips-software/ct2r/README.md

 cargo test
 ```

-## Output
+## Reference Output

 The output is saved in a file: `output.json`
-It's format is aligned with the output found in tools like: [npm dependencies extractor][nde]
+It's format is aligned with the reference output found in tools like: [npm dependencies extractor][nde]

 ```
 [